tjmckinley/createmaptiles/README.md

 R package for creating scalable map tiles based on geo-referenced polygon data.

 This extends the SpatialPolygonsDataFrame class defined in the "sp" package to produce a new SpatialPolygonsTiles class.
-This new class contains an additional "tiles" slot, that maps each polygon to each tile that contains it at each required zoom level.
-An "tiles" method then produces scalable map tiles for a range of zoom levels, that can be specified in eitherTMS or OSM formats.
+This new class contains an additional "tiles" slot, that maps each polygon to each corresponding tile at each required zoom level.
+A "tiles" method then produces scalable map tiles for a range of zoom levels, that can be specified in eitherTMS or OSM formats.
 A further function exists that will convert a directory already in one of these formats to the other one, and visa-versa.

 ### License